Rational points of varieties with ample cotangent bundle over function fields of positive characteristic: Introduction

 Here is the structure of the text.

 In subsection \ref{ssec1}, we recall various facts about the geometry of torsors under vector bundles (in particular, ample vector bundles).
 In subsection \ref{ssec2}, we prove an injectivity criterion for purely inseparable pull-back maps between first cohomology groups of vector bundles (Corollary \ref{corinj}) and we prove a basic vanishing result (Proposition \ref{propn}) for the group of global sections of a coherent sheaf, which is twisted by a sufficiently high power of Frobenius pull-backs of an ample bundle.
 In section \ref{sec3}, we prove Theorem \ref{Mtheor}.
-As explained above, our proof does not use the exponential map but uses formal schemes directly and thus differs from the proofs of Noguchi and Martin-Deschamps (see op. cit.) even when $\char(k)=0$.
+As explained above, our proof does not use the exponential map but uses formal schemes directly and thus differs in nature from the proofs of Noguchi and Martin-Deschamps (see op. cit.) even when $\charac(k)=0$.

+We recommend to the reader to first read the proof with the supplementary assumption that $U$ is proper over $k$ and that $X$ extends to a smooth and projective scheme over $U$.
+Many technicalities of the proof disappear when that (unrealistic\dots) supplementary assumption is made.
+A more technical outline of the proof is given at the beginning of section \ref{sec3}.

+Finally, we would like to extend our heartfelt thanks to the anonymous referee for his thorough checking of the text.
+Without him, this article would be a lot less clearly written.

-{\bf Notations.} If $S$ is a scheme of positive characteristic, we write $F_S$ for the absolute Frobenius endomorphism of $S.$ The acronym wrog stands for "without restriction of generality".
-If $Y$ is an integral scheme, we write $\kappa(Y)$ for the function field of $Y$.
+{\bf Notations.} A scheme of positive characteristic is a scheme $S$, such that for all points $s\in S$, the local ring $\CO_s$ is a ring of positive characteristic.
+A commutative ring $R$ is of positive characteristic if there exists a prime number $p_0$ such that $p_0\cdot 1_R=0$, where $1_R$ is the unit element of $R$.
+If $S$ is a scheme of positive characteristic, we write $F_S$ for the absolute Frobenius endomorphism of $S.$ The acronym wrog stands for ``without restriction of generality''.
+If $Y$ is an integral scheme, we write $\kappa(Y)$ for the function field of $Y$. ``Almost all'' means ``for all but a finite number''.

+We are deeply grateful to the anonymous referee for his thorough checking of the text.
+Without him, this article would be a lot less clearly written.